 The song started with the familiar piano riff, but it didn’t sound right.
 I thought hm, that’s an… interesting choice, but it was quickly fixed.

 “Pleasant Valley Sunday”

 As they started into this song, I was suddenly a bit confused.
 It’s much too early for “Pleasant Valley Sunday”, I thought, since they hadn’t done their solo spots yet.
 In fact, I don’t think either Micky or Peter left the stage at all during the show, which is something I think they’ve always done at one point or another.
 I try to avoid set list spoilers, but I did hear that Micky was doing “Don’t Do It” or “Johnny B. Goode” and Peter was doing “Higher and Higher”.
 I was quite excited about hearing “Don’t Do It”, since I’m a fan of the more obscure stuff, and I love Peter’s version of “Higher and Higher”, so I was really looking forward to that too.
-It was also at this point that I remembered I had heard they were doing “Steam Engine” (which is probably in my top five all time Monkees songs) on this tour, but I realized if they hadn’t done it yet, it probably wasn’t going to happen.
-It was a bit disappointing, but I understand why they did it; my guess is casino crowds tend to be more casual fans than hardcore ones, and with the show being shorter, they’re going to cut the more obscure songs rather than the well-known ones.
+It was also at this point that I remembered I had heard they were doing “Steam Engine” (which is probably in my top five all-time Monkees songs) on this tour, but I realized if they hadn’t done it yet, it probably wasn’t going to happen.
+It was a bit disappointing, but I understand why; my guess is casino crowds tend to be more casual fans than hardcore ones, and with this set being shorter, they’re going to cut the more obscure songs rather than the well-known ones.